utkarshN37/market-sentiment-trader-behavior-analysis/README.md

 # 📊 Market Sentiment vs Trader Behavior Analysis

+**An end-to-end data analytics project exploring how Bitcoin market sentiment influences trader profitability, behavior, and risk-taking on Hyperliquid using Python and exploratory data analysis.**

-## 📌 Project Overview
+## 🎯 Project Objective

-This project analyzes the relationship between Bitcoin market sentiment (Fear & Greed Index) and trader behavior on Hyperliquid.
-By combining historical trading records with daily market sentiment, the analysis explores how trader profitability, win rate, trading activity, and position sizing vary across different market conditions.
+The objective of this project is to investigate whether Bitcoin market sentiment (Fear & Greed Index) influences trader behavior and profitability.

-The project demonstrates an end-to-end data analytics workflow, including data cleaning, feature engineering, exploratory data analysis (EDA), business insights, and actionable recommendations.
+Using historical trading data, this project identifies behavioral patterns across different market conditions and converts analytical findings into actionable business recommendations.

 ---